Dataset connectivity with the XMLA endpoint

 To get the workspace connection URL

-In workspace Settings > Premium > Workspace Connection, click Copy.
+In workspace Settings > Premium > Workspace Connection, select Copy.

-With some tools, such as SQL Server Profiler, you may need to specify an Initial Catalog.
-Specify a dataset (database) in your workspace.
-In the Connect to Server dialog, click Options > Connection Properties > Connect to database, enter the dataset name.
+With some tools, such as SQL Server Profiler, you must specify an Initial Catalog, which is the dataset (database) to connect to in your workspace.
+In the Connect to Server dialog, select Options > Connection Properties > Connect to database, enter the dataset name.

 Duplicate workspace names